-We know how difficult it is to lose your beloved pet, and want to help make removing your pet from your home as stress-free and comfortable as possible.
-We’re here to help respectfully and compassionately handle your pet’s remains after pet euthanasia.
+We know how difficult it is to lose your beloved pet, and want to help make removing your pet from your home as stress-free and smooth as possible.
+We respectfully and compassionately handle your pet’s remains after a home pet euthanasia.
 Read more about pet removal and cremation →

 Pet Urns & Memorial Items

-Dr. Goldie is happy to make a paw print for you at no charge.
-A variety of decorative urns, paw prints, keepsakes and other items are available at Gateway as a way to memorialize your beloved pet.
+Dr. Rosen is happy to make a paw print for you at no charge.
+A variety of decorative urns, paw prints, keepsakes, and other items are available to purchase through Gateway Pet Memorial to memorialize your beloved pet.
 Read more about pet urns and memorial items →